 Secretaries also work with federal, state, local, nonprofit and private sector partners to secure the systems and data they manage, as well as build resilience and recovery plans.
 Key cybersecurity partners for NASS members include the U.S. Department of Homeland Security, the Federal Bureau of Investigation, the National Guard, governors, state fusion centers, emergency managers, universities, independent researchers and others.
 The Multi-State Information Sharing and Analysis Center (MS-ISAC) is an important part of the cybersecurity strategy of Secretaries of State.
 NASS members engage in cyber threat information sharing and utilize cybersecurity services through the MS-ISAC.

 In 2018, NASS created a Cybersecurity Committee to share cybersecurity policies and practices across states.
 As all Secretaries of State have a cybersecurity role, every member of NASS is on the committee.
 Some issues that have been addressed by the committee include implementing cybersecurity policies, cybersecurity workforce development, cyber threat information sharing, and working with security researchers.
-The NASS Cybersecurity Resource Guide is a product of the committee.
-This guide was designed to help Secretaries of State and their staffs navigate available cybersecurity resources and services.

 Additionally, NASS serves as a conduit of information for the information technology and cybersecurity leaders within offices of Secretaries of State through meetings and calls.